automl/auto-sklearn/examples/README.txt

 Examples
 ========

-General introductory examples for *auto-sklearn* can be found here.
+Practical examples for using *auto-sklearn*.